BlockchainLabsNZ/personal_multisigs/audit/static-analysis.md

 	which is too much for one function.

-- Checking for duplicates could be done cheaper???<Br>
+- Checking for duplicates could be done in a cheaper way<Br>
-Use mappings instead of loops and calling ZippieUtils' `isAddressInArray()`
+For example, using mappings instead of loops and calling ZippieUtils' `isAddressInArray()`

 <br>